 - They have sentimental value.
 Your first cookbook as a newlywed, the old Julia Child tomes inherited from your grandma.

 - They’re decorative, adding color and interest to your kitchen.

 - You just haven’t had time to sort through them and read my recipe organization ideas (I get it – life’s busy!)

 But if your collection is more cluttered than decorative, that’s when the cookbook storage ideas I’m sharing today come in handy.

-First, let’s tackle the cookbook clutter before storing and organizing them.
+First, let’s get motivated to declutter your cookbooks before storing and organizing them.